uhuruos/CloverOS/README.md

 Open qt5ct and switch the style and the icon theme to Breeze.

 ![Breeze theme](https://i.imgur.com/WZLQTV0.png)

+### Firefox and Pulseaudio
+Firefox 57+ still works with ALSA.
+If this changes, it will be built with apulse.

 ### Vertical tabs in Firefox 57+
 https://addons.mozilla.org/en-US/firefox/addon/vertical-tabs-reloaded/